neogeek83/CarMonitor/README.md

   * pretty up arduino code
   * take pictures of setup and add to this readme
   * Create 'event' button to board and in software
-  * Add H20 temp sensor(current one isn't going to work due to 12v power being sent to it--will fry the arduino input PIN)
+  * Add H20 temp sensor(current one isn't going to work due to 12v power being sent to it--will fry the Arduino input PIN)
   * Add a MAP sensor to system
   * Add Coil Voltage Sensor